ds-nitish/Flight-Price-Prediction/README.md

 # Flight-Price-Prediction
-# Flight Price Prediction ML Model - Readme
-# Link of web app ---->  https://flight-price-predictor.herokuapp.com/
+## Link of web app ---->  https://flight-price-predictor.herokuapp.com/

 This readme file provides a step-by-step guide on how to develop and deploy a machine learning model for flight price prediction.
 The model will be built using Python, and it will be deployed on the Heroku platform.